 The SAT is accepted at most public and private institutions.
 The SAT I is made up of seven sections: three verbal, three math, and one “equating” section.
 The equating section does not count toward your final score.
-But you won’t know which section it is, so treat all sections the same.
-A score from 200 to 800 is possible on each section.
+You won’t know which section it is.
+Therefore, you should treat all sections the same.
+A score from 200 to 800 is possible on each part.

 For more information or to register, visit www.collegeboard.com/sat.
 The SAT II consists of one-hour tests in specific subjects.
 Check with the school you plan to attend to see if it’s required.
 Free SAT online instruction is available here.